hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/04_peak_calling_spp.md

 ## Setting up

-Exit your current session on Orchestra if you are currently in an interactive session, and restart one using default settings.
-Since we are working with such a small dataset we will just use a single core, for parallel processing options with SPP see note below.
+Start an interactive session with a single core (if you don't already have one going) since we are working with such a small dataset; for parallel processing options with SPP see note below.

 	$ bsub -Is -q interactive bash